PrantaChakraborty/django-Oauth/README.md

 # django-Oauth
-A practice project for oauth2
+A practice project for using oauth2